smollaha/Twitter/README.md

 Here are a list of descriptions for each folder in this reposition.
 -  *jupyter notebooks/twitter_proj.ipynb*

-   A notebook that documents the steps for
+   A notebook that documents the steps
-   - saving  streaming related  tweets to the topic in the given time frame
+   - save streaming related  tweets to the topic in the given time frame
-   - cleaning and pre-processing the saved tweets
+   - clean and pre-process the saved tweets
    - vectorization using the pretrained model GoogleNews-vectors-negative300.bin
-   - returning the most similar tweets related to the given topic and sub-topic by means of the similarity score
+   - return the most similar tweets related to the given topic and sub-topic by means of the similarity score
 -  *Twitter/scripts/lib*

    contains